angesal/JSON-properties-values-translation/README.md

 The resulting object will change these property values in the original object.

 In the future this should be encapsulated in a function, but for the moment you can just copy and paste the code in https://jsfiddle.net or in your javascript console and run it.

+We've added the code to download the resulting JSON (see https://jsfiddle.net/cowboy/hHZa9/) You'll need to add jQuery extension in order to run it.